borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ### Successful backups

 `borgmatic list` includes support for a `--successful` flag that only lists successful (non-checkpoint) backups.
+This flag works via a basic heuristic: It assumes that non-checkpoint archive names end with a digit (e.g. from a timestamp), while checkpoint archive names do not.
+This means that if you're using custom archive names that do not end in a digit, the `--successful` flag will not work as expected.

 Combined with a built-in Borg flag like `--last`, you can list the last successful backup for use in your monitoring scripts.
 Here's an example combined with `--json`:

 ```bash
 borgmatic list --successful --last 1 --json